toddaustin07/rpi-st-device/README.md

 - RPI SmartThings device enabling package (this repository)

-- SmartThings core SDK (will be installed by the setup script, including additional dependencies)
+- SmartThings core SDK (will be installed by the setup script, including additional dependencies); this package tested with v.1.7.0

 Useful reading